 My fourth typewriter, to date, is a Smith-Corona also of mid-century vintage.
 I’m less keen on it than the others, perhaps because the one I have has been slathered in silver reflective paint which is clearly not original; using it is, disconcertingly, like staring into a somewhat fantastical mirror, and the shiny surface swiftly becomes marked with fingerprints.
 Still, it does have those wonderful Smith-Corona “rabbit ears” as paper supports.
 As for the future, it’s wide open.
 So far I’ve only got portables, not a single desktop machine – yes, the term “desktop,” I was thrilled to discover, dates from typewriter days.
 And I haven’t got a Royal, an Olympia, an Underwood.
 And some of the later Olivettis are gorgeous.
 I may, perhaps, be in the grip of an obsession.
 But it’s an obsession I’m proud to have.

-David Rain is an Australian writer who lives in London.
-He has taught literature and writing at Queen’s University of Belfast, University of Brighton, and Middlesex University, London.
+David Rain (also known by his pen name Tom Arden) was an Australian writer who lived in London.
+He taught literature and writing at Queen’s University of Belfast, University of Brighton, and Middlesex University, London.
 He is the author of the novel The Heat of the Sun.
+He passed away in 2015.